-CITY: CITY OF EL PASO:

-Tomás González City Manager

-APPROVED AS TO FORM:

-Juan S. Gonzalez Senior Assistant City Attorney

-APPROVED AS TO CONTENT:

-Elizabeth Triggs Director Economic and International Development

-ACKNOWLEDGMENT

-THE STATE OF TEXAS § SCOUNTY OF EL PASO §

-This instrument was acknowledged before me on this day of , 20, by Tomás González, as City Manager of the City of El Paso, Texas.

-Notary Public, State of Texas

-My commission expires: / /
+WITH ESS THE POLLS WING STORM TOTALS THE VER OLD SETTES.
+CITY : CITY OF EL PASO: APPROVED AS TO FORM: Tomás González City Manager APPROVED AS TO CONTENT: Juan S. Gonzalez Senior Assistant City Attorney Elizabeth Triggs Director Economic and International Development ACKNO WLEDGMENT THE STATE OF TEXAS \$ \$ COUNTY OF EL PASO \$ This instrument was acknowledged befor Tomás González , as City Manager of the City e me on thisday of, 20, by of El Paso, Texas.
+My commission expires: / Notary Public, State of Texas